VmayaV/bouncing-balls/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests
+## Running unit tests with coverage

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Deploying app on github pages

+Run `ng deploy` to deploy app on https://vmayav.github.io/bouncing-balls/ from gh-pages branch.

-## Further help
+## The app

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+The app is simple canvas playground, from where balls are fired.
+The numbers of the balls is random generated, as same as the width, angle, speed from the coordinates where the user clicks on the screen.

+After the balls are firedm they are hitting the ground and on every hit they are lossing energy, so their speed is reducing for some percentage.
+Also there is some friction that influence the speed of the ball when they touch the ground.